tidyverse/dplyr/cran-comments.md

 ## Release summary

 Compatibility release.
-Fixes problems on the package check page, and a regression introduced in dplyr 0.7.5.
+Fixes problems on the package check page (including the compiler warning on some platforms), and a regression introduced in dplyr 0.7.5.

 ## Test environments